 Parents who would like a complete copy of the district policy may obtain one from the District Office.

 The Madison Junior High School provides a general dress code for our students.
 It is not the intent of this school to single out, harass or discriminate against any student regardless of their race, color, age, gender, or religion.
 This school has the obligation to provide a safe, friendly, and positive learning environment for each and every student, as well as, the teachers.
 This dress code is intended to help promote a positive learning environment during this school year and items listed below may not be worn or possessed by students attending Madison Junior High School.
-The list is not to be considered all “inclusive” and may be revised as needed.

 - Hats, caps, head scarves, or hair nets. (must be left in the student’s locker)